jjsch-dev/filament_dryer_rp2040/README.md

 To control it, the internal [Servo](https://github.com/earlephilhower/arduino-pico/tree/master/libraries/Servo) library of the arduinopico porting is used, which is based on the PIO of the Rasperry Pi Pico RP2040.

 - The valve is made up of three parts: a rectangular hole in the box cover with a 45-degree chamfer to increase the contact surface, the valve that has a 0.2 mm offset, and a post that, in addition to being the stop, supports the magnet that brings the door to the closed position.
+To fasten it, two M2 * 5 screws are used.

 ![alt text](images/valve_parts.png)